jeanpierrebroz/jeanpierrebroz/README.md

 ## Hi, I'm JP!
 I'm a full-stack Software Developer at Tyler Technologies.
-I love building performant, scalable applications!
+I love building performance-critical, scalable applications!
 <!--
 **jeanpierrebroz/jeanpierrebroz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.